quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part87_11.8_Image_Proc.md

 x??

 #### Hubble's Data Fitting Using TensorFlow
 TensorFlow is a powerful machine learning library used for various tasks, including fitting data to mathematical models.
-In this context, we use TensorFlow to fit linear regression on Hubble's data, which involves finding the best-fit line \( y = mx + b \) where \( m \) and \( b \) are parameters to be optimized.
+In this context, we use TensorFlow to fit linear regression on Hubble's data, which involves finding the best-fit line $y = mx + b $ where$m $ and$b$ are parameters to be optimized.

 :p What is the objective of using TensorFlow in this code snippet?
 ??x
 The objective is to fit a linear model to Hubble’s data by minimizing the squared error between predicted values (using the line equation) and actual values.
-TensorFlow provides tools for gradient descent optimization, which iteratively adjusts the parameters \( m \) and \( b \) until the loss function (mean squared error) is minimized.
+TensorFlow provides tools for gradient descent optimization, which iteratively adjusts the parameters $m $ and$b$ until the loss function (mean squared error) is minimized.
 ??x

 ```python